 One-time charges can be incorporated in plans in two different ways.
 Each plan can have one set-up fee.
 This is great for the 24 Hour Fitness example above or any traditional one-time service fee.

 If you have one-time physical products, like the Nest example above, you can either use the plan set-up fee, or create adjustments that get bundled with the subscription sign-up.
 To use adjustments, in your checkout flow, create an adjustment on the account for the physical product right before you allow the subscription sign-up to go through.
 This will allow the adjustment to be included on the same invoice as the subscription.

 If you are interested in one-time purchases, separate from a subscription, use our Transactions API for an all in one endpoint.

 The new Hybrid Billing Model combines Fixed Recurring with One-Time.
 Hybrid Checkout allows for a single subscription and a custom charge (non-recurring product) to be purchased together in a single transaction.
 This will be supported only through our API.

 - Physical Goods: BirchBox charges $30/month subscription and offers one-time products such as $25/makeup bag, $15/brush kit, etc.

 - Digital Goods: Hulu charges $39.99/month and offers one-time products such as movies or TV show seasons.

 Hybrid checkout introduces the concept of a "purchase" which can include recurring and non-recurring product.
-It allows you to incorporate subscriptions with adjustments.
+It allows you to incorporate a subscription with custom charges.

-If you are interested in a Hybrid Checkout, use our Purchases API for an all in one endpoint.
+If you are interested in a Hybrid Checkout, you can find more information in Purchases for an all in one endpoint.